vinzmyko/linuxTest/README.md

 ### 2. Type buffs

-Depending on the number of pokemon with a specifc buff gain a buff
+Depending on the number of pokemon with a specifc buff gain a team wide buff
-`maybe move this`
+`TBD`

 ### 2. Exp (TBD)